Bella Guerin: Women's Political Association

-As vice-president of the Women's Political Association in 1912 - 1914 Guerin co-authored Vida Goldstein's 1913 Senate election pamphlet, but dual membership of non-party feminist and Labor Party organizations proved untenable.
-From 1914 she wrote and spoke for the Labor and Victorian Socialist parties and the Women's League of Socialists, and was recognized as a 'witty, cogent and instructive' commentator on a range of controversial social issues; they included the rights of illegitimate children, "brotherhood and sisterhood without sex distinction" and defence of English militant suffragettes.
+From the mid-1890s, whilst running University College, Bendigo, she became involved with suffragist issues, and became an office-bearer in the Bendigo Women's Franchise League.
+As vice-president of the Women's Political Association (1912-1914) Guerin co-authored Vida Goldstein's 1913 Senate election pamphlet.
+However, according to Farley Kelly, "[her] dual membership of non-party feminist and Labor Party organizations proved untenable".

+In 1914 she began to write, and speak for the Labor Party, the Victorian Socialist Party, and the Women's Socialist League, and was recognized as a "witty, cogent and instructive" commentator on a range of controversial social issues, which included "the rights of illegitimate children", "brotherhood and sisterhood without sex distinction", and the "defence of English militant suffragettes".

 Anti-war

+Mrs. Bella Lavender, M.A. is not well-fitted physically for an out-door speaker.
+Her figure, tall and slight, would seem more at home in the schoolroom, but the big soul of her rises beyond the physical limitations of nature, defying despotism, defying anything that could come between her and her mission.
+Who, looking at this courageous woman, could doubt her when she said: "I am of the people; I love the people; and I would gladly suffer martyrdom to-morrow if such a sacrifice would benefit in any way my brothers and sisters the workers of the world."

+The Australian Worker, 14 September 1916.

-An ardent anti-war propagandist, she led the Labor Women's Anti-Conscription Fellowship campaign during the 1916 referendum and spoke in Adelaide, Broken Hill and Victorian metropolitan and country centres against militarism and in defence of rights of assembly and free speech.
+An ardent anti-war propagandist, and as president of the Labor Women's Anti-Conscription Committee, she led its campaign during the lead up to the 28 October 1916 Australian Conscription Referendum, speaking in Adelaide, Broken Hill, Victorian metropolitan centres, and Victorian country centres, "against militarism" and "in defence of rights of assembly and free speech".

 Politics

-Appointed vice-president of the Australian Labor Party's Women's Central Organizing Committee in March 1918, she aroused censure and controversy for describing Labor women as "performing poodles and packhorses", under-represented in policy decisions and relegated to auxiliary fund raising roles.
-Henceforth she organized for Labor "only so far as it stands for those principles represented by the Red Flag", believing in the parliamentary system but desiring capitalism's elimination.
+Appointed vice-president of the Australian Labor Party's Women's Central Organizing Committee (W.C.O.C.) in March 1918, she aroused criticism for describing Labor women as "performing poodles and packhorses", "under-represented in policy decisions", and "relegated to auxiliary fund raising roles".
+From that time, and as a socialist feminist Bella only worked for Labor "so far as it stands for those principles represented by the Red Flag", "believing in the parliamentary system but desiring capitalism's elimination".